RoyWales/EmergingTechnologies/README.md

 Welcome to our Emerging Tech Course Project

+The File VR Room contains our unity project and the Wizard of OZ demo

 Team Members:

 Roy Wales 100746617, Programmer, Designer - Leader for the second and third term